KaiOBerg/master_thesis_cat_bonds/README.md

-## Corresponding code for the Master Thesis: Closing the Insurance Gap - Enhancing Access to the CAT Bond Market by Kai Bergmüller (2025)
+## Corresponding Code for the Master-Thesis: Enhancing Countries’ Access to Natural Disaster Insurance by Addressing Current Challenges in the Catastrophe Bond Market by Kai Bergmüller (2025)

 The construction of the CAT bond proposed for Samoa in the first case study of the thesis is saved in:
    * single_country_bond_main.ipynb